 The Library offers a wide variety of print materials, eBooks, audiobooks, public access computers, online resources, educational DVDs, live homework help for grades 4-12, summer reading programs, story times, author events and more.

 You can replace your lost library card for free at any branch library with proper identification (photo ID and proof of address).
 For a full list of accepted identification, visit Borrowing Policies.

 Library cards are required for public computer access at PGCMLS.
-Customers who are unable to provide full information on our application may register for a computer access card by giving only their name, zip code and date of birth.
-With this card, customers will be able to use our public computers but will not have borrowing privileges.
-For full borrowing privileges further information will be required, such as proof of residency and a photo ID.
+Customers who are unable to provide full information may register for a Computer Access Card by giving only their name, zip code, and date of birth.
+With this card, customers can use public computers but will not have borrowing privileges.
+Computer Access Only cards can be updated to full-access cards at any branch with proper identification.